sxlxc/Hakyllsite/posts/2025-01-04-matroid_strength.md

 > upperbound is roughly $m\cdot \polylog(\|{A}\|_1)$, see [this paper](https://drops.dagstuhl.de/storage/00lipics/lipics-vol283-isaac2023/LIPIcs.ISAAC.2023.13/LIPIcs.ISAAC.2023.13.pdf).

 Actually these two problems are not hard on general matroids.
-They can both be solved in polynomial number of independence oracle calls. is it?...How to do packing?
+They can both be solved in polynomial number of independence oracle calls. <span style="color:red">is it?...How to do packing?</span>

 ## Connections